 It is easy to imagine HR feeling overwhelmed when faced with workforce planning tasks.
 This makes it important to develop steps to strategic workforce planning to simplify the process.

-How Can a Workforce Planning Model Help Your HR Team and Organisation?
+How Can a Strategic Workforce Planning Model Help Your HR Team and Organisation?

 Developed by the U.S. Office of Personnel Management, the 5-step Workplace Planning model serves as a practical starting point.
 This provides a detailed understanding of all the elements involved in workforce management.
 A solid workforce planning process helps your HR team and organization in several ways, including: